Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 * **Sn** Sensor number.
 * **P"pin_name"** See section above for pins to use with each Duet version.
-* **Y"sensor_type"** "bme280", "bme280-pressure", "bme280-humidity" (RRF3.5 and later on Duet 3 only)
+* **Y"sensor_type"** "bme280", "bme-pressure", "bme-humidity" (RRF3.5 and later on Duet 3 only)
 * **A"name"** Sensor name (optional), displayed in the web interface

 The BME280 has a primary output for temperature, secondary output for pressure, and third for the humidity values.
-A primary sensor is created for temperature, eg `S11`, and "bme280-pressure" will be attached to this sensor as a secondary output by using its full sensor number (including the leading S) and the output's index separated by a dot, eg `S11.1`. "bme280-humidity" is attached in the same way as the third output.
+A primary sensor is created for temperature, eg `S11`, and "bme-pressure" will be attached to this sensor as a secondary output by using its full sensor number (including the leading S) and the output's index separated by a dot, eg `S11.1`. "bme-humidity" is attached in the same way as the third output.

 Example:
 ```
 m308 s11 y"bme280" p"spi.cs1" a"Ambient temp"
-m308 s12 y"bme280-pressure" p"s11.1" a"Pressure[hPa]"
+m308 s12 y"bme-pressure" p"s11.1" a"Pressure[hPa]"
-m308 s13 y"bme280-humidity" p"s11.2" a"Humidity[%]"
+m308 s13 y"bme-humidity" p"s11.2" a"Humidity[%]"
 ```

 # Displaying DHT data